 Chevereto is server-side software that is installed, by its users, in servers provisioned by each user of the software.
-We don't provide any kind of hosting services and each installation requires a server that is third-party provisioned, where the software will be executed and where the content will be stored for public access.
+I don't provide any kind of hosting services and each installation requires a server that is third-party provisioned, where the software will be executed and where the content will be stored for public access.

 First of all, you will need the server IP where your content is being stored for access.
 This can be know by using a service like get-site-ip.com.
 From there, you can use ip-info.io to retrieve information about the IP, from which you can the route, ASN and abuse contact email.

 Send a DMCA to the abuse contact indicating how your copyright is being affected and that you want to cease the access to the content.

 People into stealing copyrighted content usually hide the server IP and host off-shore to be able to carry the felony.
 Usually this is achieved by using CloudFlare or other services alike.
 While it is a completely legal service, it also works to conceal illegal activities by allowing to hide the real server IP under a proxy, which won't allow to determine the real server IP and therefore your complains will end in the wrong party.

 Send the CloudFlare abuse form requesting to forward your complaint to the website owner.
 If they keep ignoring you, ask to provide the abuse contact for the data center where the alleged content is being delivered.

 Due to CloudFlare's privacy, they won't disclose the real IP to you unless you go with a law enforcement order.

 Once you get the point of contact for the alleged data center, you will have to send a DMCA.
 Be very explicit in indicate that CloudFlare provided the contact information as the people at the data center must be able to relate the claim with an existing account in their systems.